Monday, 30 March 2026

 I didn't think I'd qualify and get past the quality control at the Nice Buns cafe, but there was no age or shape discrimination and they let us all in; they even had red paper roses on the table for us.
 So we had a leisurely coffee and made our way back through Surbiton to Worcester Park and thence went our various ways home.

 Good company, a lovely day and a problem-free ride.
 But next morning the sun was just a wierd memory.
 Had it been real or was I dreaming?
-Is there really a dazzling orange-yellow fireball in the sky to be seen above the greyness, or is it just a hoax?
+Is there really a dazzling orange-yellow fireball in the sky to be seen above the greyness, or is it just fake news?

 Tuesday, 27 January 2026